Muscular Christianity: Origins and background

 Until the Age of Enlightenment, the aesthetics of the body within Christianity were concerned chiefly with holy suffering.
-Asceticism, and the denial of bodily needs and beauty, was of interest to laity and clergy alike in Ancient history and the Middle Ages.
+Asceticism and the denial of bodily needs and beauty were of interest to laity and clergy alike in ancient history and the Middle Ages.
 A key tenet of asceticism is believing the flesh to be a distraction from divinity.
 Sects such as Catharism believed the flesh to be wholly corrupted.

 The Muscular Christianity movement was never officially organized.
 Instead, it was a cultural trend that manifested in different ways and was supported by various figures and churches.
 Muscular Christianity can be traced back to Paul the Apostle, who used athletic metaphors to describe the challenges of a Christian life.
 However, the explicit advocacy of sport and exercise in Christianity did not appear until 1762, when Rousseau's Emile described physical education as important for the formation of moral character.

 Definitions and etymology

-The term Muscular Christianity became well known in a review by the barrister T. C. Sandars of Kingsley's novel Two Years Ago in the February 21, 1857 issue of the Saturday Review.
+The term Muscular Christianity became well known in a review by barrister T. C. Sandars of Kingsley's novel Two Years Ago in the February 21, 1857, issue of the Saturday Review.
 The term had appeared slightly earlier.
-Kingsley wrote a reply to this review in which he called the term "painful, if not offensive", but he later used it favorably on occasion.
+Kingsley wrote a reply to this review in which he calls the term "painful, if not offensive", but he later used it favorably on occasion.

 In addition to the beliefs stated above, Muscular Christianity preached the spiritual value of sports, especially team sports.
 As Kingsley said, "games conduce, not merely to physical, but to moral health".
-An article on a popular 19th-century Briton summed it up thus: "John MacGregor is perhaps the finest specimen of Muscular Christianity that this or any other age has produced.
+An article on a popular 19th-century Briton sums it up thus: "John MacGregor is perhaps the finest specimen of Muscular Christianity that this or any other age has produced.
 Three men seemed to have struggled within his breast—the devout Christian, the earnest philanthropist, the enthusiastic athlete."

 Despite having gained some support, the concept was still controversial.
-For one example, a reviewer mentioned "the ridicule which the 'earnest' and the 'muscular' men are doing their best to bring on all that is manly", though he still preferred earnestness' and 'muscular Christianity to 18th-century propriety.
+For one example, a reviewer mentions "the ridicule which the 'earnest' and the 'muscular' men are doing their best to bring on all that is manly", though he prefers earnestness' and 'muscular Christianity to 18th-century propriety.
 For another, a clergyman at Cambridge University horsewhipped another clergyman after hearing that he had said grace without mentioning Jesus because a Jew was present.
 A commentator said, "All this comes, we fear, of Muscular Christianity."